mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 > (Later,) Yun Men said, “These words were all for the sake of compassion; thus they had a conversation in the weeds.”
 >
 >> The sword that kills people, the sword that gives people life.
 Two, three.
 If you want to know the mountain road, you must be the man who travels on it.

-Next, Yun Men said, “These words were all for the sake of compassion; thus they had a conversation in the weeds.”
-The note says: “The sword that kills people, the sword that gives people life.
-Two or three.
-If you want to know the mountain road, you must be the man who travels on it.”

 “These words were all for the sake of compassion”: According to tradition, within such a usual conversation Zen sometimes gives big blows, hitting the monks – a pretty fancy, dramatic show there, [on] the stage of conversation between the monks and teachers.
 If Yang Shan were Rinzai or [Tōzan], probably he would give a big blow to him.
 But Yang Shan is very patient to give an answer to his question; he kept the conversation in the usual way.
 So that’s why Yun Men said, “These words were all for the sake of compassion.”
 He was very compassionate.
 But also, his compassion points out that we should know something more than the usual conversation, more than behind the words.